idk123-a/QCAP-proposals-/QVAULT_QBOND_reserve.md

 ## Proposal

-Modify the existing burn replenishment contract to allocate a portion of the current replenishment burns to the following smart contracts:
+Modify the existing SWATCH burn replenishment contract to allocate a portion of the current replenishment burns to the following smart contracts:

 | Contract | Smart Contract | Replenishment Amount |
 |----------|---------------|----------------------|